Skip to content

 Convert any video to GIF instantly in your browser - no upload needed

-Turn any MP4, MOV or WebM clip into an animated GIF right in your browser.
-Trim the exact moment you want, choose the frame rate and size, then download - no upload, no watermark, no account needed.
-Your video never leaves your device.
+VidShift is a free online video to GIF converter that turns MP4, MOV and WebM clips into animated GIFs right in your browser.
+Trim the exact moment you want, pick the frame rate and output width, then download - no upload, no watermark, no signup.
+Because this video to GIF converter runs locally, your files never leave your device.

 Drop your video here